alberthun/legacy-sense-docs/guides/000-getting-started/002-getting-started.md

 [Sixgill Sync 2.0 for Android](https://play.google.com/store/apps/details?id=sync.sixgill.com.sync)

-_Updated Sync 2.0 apps for both platforms to be released November 2018_

 Pre-reqs:
 A dashboard account.
 See [Creating an Account](#creating-an-account) for details A [Channel](#channels) for your device type.